Jojendersie/Bim/readme.md

     -bOB                Build BVH with oriented boxes.
 It is possible to set multiple -b options.
     -mSAH               Use BVH build method with surface area heuristic.
+    -mSBVH              Use SplitBVH build method with surface area heuristic.
     -mKD                Use BVH build method with axis aligned kd-tree.
     -cSGGX              Compute SGGX normal distributions for the nodes in the hierarchy.